Bridge replacement on I-295 in Portland will require road closure – for just 1 weekend

 “These detours will be clearly signed and traffic signals at select intersections will be retimed for optimization of traffic flow.
 One of the detours does include rerouting traffic to Route 1 in Falmouth,” Kittredge said.

-According to the MDOT, the Veranda Street bridge was built in 1961.
-The condition of the deck is poor but the overall bridge is classified by the state as being “structurally deficient.”
+According to the Department of Transportation, the Veranda Street bridge was built in 1961.
+The condition of the deck is poor and the overall bridge is classified by the state as being “structurally deficient.”

 Dennis Hoey can be contacted at 791-6365 or at: